 b. be able to provide one;

-c. informs the complainant that he/she may now refer the complaint to the Financial Ombudsman Service or KiFID;
+c. informs the complainant that he/she may now refer the complaint to the Financial Ombudsman Service;

 d. indicates whether or not the Firm consents to waive the relevant time limits, if it becomes apparent that the complaint has been made or is referred outside those time limits;

-e. encloses a copy of the Financial Ombudsman Service or KiFID standard explanatory leaflet; and
+e. encloses a copy of the Financial Ombudsman Service standard explanatory leaflet; and

-f. provides the website address of the Financial Ombudsman Service or KiFID.
+f. provides the website address of the Financial Ombudsman Service.

 In exceptional circumstances, where the Firm is unable to issue a final response within the 15 days of receipt, the Firm has up to a maximum of 35 days, from the date of receipt, to issue a final response.
 In these instances, the Firm must issue a holding response including, at least: